 11) Ritual

-Generally there is no prior relationship between victim and the attacker.
-Often the motive is not for material gain and is believed to be for the murderer’s desire to have power over his victim.
-For the murderer victims may have symbolic value.
+Generally, there is no prior relationship between the victim and the attacker.
+Often, the motive is not for material gain and is believed to be for the murderer’s desire to have power over his victim.
+For the murderer, victims may have symbolic value.

 The perpetrator has low self-esteem and increasingly violent fantasies.
-He might look calm and well-mannered generally hiding his inner motives.
+He might look calm and well-mannered, generally hiding his inner motives.
 He may not appear like a conventional criminal.
-He could attack the victim unexpectedly and leaves no traces.
-After committing a murder the serial killer is not emotionally shocked by the feelings of guilt.
+He could attack the victim unexpectedly and leave no traces.
+After committing a murder, the serial killer is not emotionally shocked by feelings of guilt.
 He is apathetic to his victim’s suffering and detached from the feelings of compassion or remorse.
-Traumatic experiences and feelings from the past may be dissociated from conscious feelings and the perpetrator is emotionally numbed.
+Traumatic experiences and feelings from the past may be dissociated from conscious feelings, and the perpetrator is emotionally numbed.

-There are many theories that describe how a person could turn in to a serial murderer.
-According to the Anomie Theory serial killers lack any bonds tying them to society.
-They feel isolated, alienated and rejected by the society.
+There are many theories that describe how a person could turn into a serial murderer.
+According to the Anomie Theory, serial killers lack any bonds tying them to society.
+They feel isolated, alienated, and rejected by society.
 Many psychologists believe that family history and childhood development play large roles in this.
-Childhood anxieties such as rejection by a parent, maternal or paternal deprivation, childhood sexual, physical or emotional abuse could lead to devastating outcomes.
+Childhood anxieties such as rejection by a parent, maternal or paternal deprivation, or childhood sexual, physical, or emotional abuse could lead to devastating outcomes.
 Many serial killers have experienced feelings of inadequacy, worthlessness, and powerlessness.

-Some research points to brain anomalies in serial killers; possibly due to abnormal development during gestation or the result of an injury.
-A large number of serial murder studies have showed severe damage to the frontal lobe that could lead to violent behavior.
+Some research points to brain anomalies in serial killers, possibly due to abnormal development during gestation or the result of an injury.
+A large number of serial murder studies have shown severe damage to the frontal lobe that could lead to violent behavior.
 There is also some evidence that abnormalities in the nervous system may play a role.
 Altered brain chemistry is another hypothesis.
-For instance low levels of serotonin in the brain have been associated with an increased susceptibility to impulsive behavior, aggression and possible violent crimes.
+For instance, low levels of serotonin in the brain have been associated with an increased susceptibility to impulsive behavior, aggression, and possible violent crimes.

-In 2014 Simkin and Roychowdhury (University of California- Los Angeles) hypothesized that serial killer commits murders when neuronal excitation in his brain exceeds certain threshold.
+In 2014, Simkin and Roychowdhury (University of California, Los Angeles) hypothesized that a serial killer commits murders when neuronal excitation in his brain exceeds a certain threshold.

 Serial Sexual Homicide

-Myers and colleagues (2006) consider that seeking of sexual gratification to the achievement of power and controls to the expression of anger motivate serial sexual killers to commit their crimes.
+Myers and colleagues (2006) consider that seeking sexual gratification, power and control, and expressing anger motivate serial sexual killers to commit their crimes.
 They commit their crimes in pursuit of sadistic pleasure.
 A significant proportion of them appear to have paraphilic disorders within the spectrum of sexual sadism.
-Chan and colleagues (2014) state that Serial sexual homicide offende rs were more likely than the single offenders to report deviant sexual fantasies, having selected victims with distinctive characteristics, to have targeted strangers, structured premeditation and/or verbal humiliation of their victims during the offences.
-In my opinion Cpl Somarathne who raped and murdered Krishanthi Kumaraswami would fit in to Serial Sexual Homicide Offender category.
+Chan and colleagues (2014) state that serial sexual homicide offenders were more likely than the single offenders to report deviant sexual fantasies, to have selected victims with distinctive characteristics, to have targeted strangers, and to have structured premeditation and/or verbal humiliation of their victims during the offences.
+In my opinion, Cpl.
+Somarathne, who raped and murdered Krishanthi Kumaraswami, would fit into the serial sexual homicide offender category.

 Serial Murder by Healthcare Professionals

-Dr Harold Frederick Shipman was the worst known serial killer in British history.
-On January 31, 2000, Dr. Harold Shipman was convicted at Preston, England; of murdering 15 of his patients by administering lethal doses of diamorphine (pharmaceutical heroin).
+Dr. Harold Frederick Shipman was the most notorious serial killer in British history.
+On January 31, 2000, Dr. Harold Shipman was convicted at Preston, England, of murdering 15 of his patients by administering lethal doses of diamorphine (pharmaceutical heroin).
 Most victims were elderly and had histories of natural disease.
 Analysis of skeletal muscle disclosed significant quantities of morphine, to which the deaths were attributed (Pounder, 2003).

 Jack the Ripper

-The British serial killer Jack the Ripper operated in 1888 in Whitechapel East End of London.
+The British serial killer Jack the Ripper operated in 1888 in Whitechapel, the East End of London.
 His victims were sex workers who were affected by extreme poverty.
-Although he had eliminated only five victims the name of Jack the Ripper became prominent worldwide.
-His murders shocked the Victorian society and Jack the Ripper was seen as the personification of all the evils.
-When the time he committed these murders the London society fought a daily battle against poverty and starvation.
-Many conspiracy theories were associated with these White Chapel murders.
-The entire Scotland Yard was against a lone assassin who was hiding among the London's most densely populated and crime ridden areas.
+Although he had eliminated only five victims, the name of Jack the Ripper became prominent worldwide.
+His murders shocked Victorian society, and Jack the Ripper was seen as the personification of all the evils.
+At the time he committed these murders, London society fought a daily battle against poverty and starvation.
+Many conspiracy theories were associated with these Whitechapel murders.
+The entire Scotland Yard was against a lone assassin who was hiding among London's most densely populated and crime-ridden areas.

-Ripper mutilated most of his victims and used to remove the internal organs such as intestines, uterus etc. After committing the murders the killer signed his name as Jack the Ripper in blood.
-Some Criminal historians believe that Jack the Ripper was collecting trophies from his victims.
-This is a common practice among the serial killers.
-Although numerous investigations launched no-one was ever brought to justice or charged with the crimes.
-The true murderer remains as an unresolved mystery.
-(In 2006 I met a Psychology lecturer at the Washburn University in Kansas who showed me compelling evidence of Jack the Ripper.
-According to him Ripper was a butcher working in the White Chapel area.
-He may have contacted a venereal disease by a sex worker in the White Chapel are and was seeking revenge.
-He became delusional may be due to Neuro-syphilis and had thought he was implementing the God's punishment on sinners - the prostitutes.
-Hence he killed a number of prostitutes creating a mass fear psychosis)
+Ripper mutilated most of his victims and used to remove the internal organs, such as intestines, uterus, etc. After committing the murders, the killer signed his name as Jack the Ripper in blood.
+Some criminal historians believe that Jack the Ripper was collecting trophies from his victims.
+This is a common practice among serial killers.
+Although numerous investigations were launched, no one was ever brought to justice or charged with the crimes.
+The true murderer remains an unresolved mystery.
+(In 2006, I met a psychology lecturer at Washburn University in Kansas who showed me compelling evidence of Jack the Ripper.
+According to him, Ripper was a butcher working in the White Chapel area.
+He may have contracted a venereal disease from a sex worker in the White Chapel area and was seeking revenge.
+He became delusional, maybe due to neurosyphilis, and thought he was implementing God's punishment on sinners—the prostitutes.
+Hence, he killed a number of prostitutes, creating a mass fear psychosis.

-Way back in 1991 when I was a medical student our professor of Psychiatry Dr. Ludmila Wevskaya of the Vinnitsa National Medical University informed us that a psychopath was arrested in Rostov in connection with series of murders.
+Way back in 1991 when I was a medical student, our professor of psychiatry, Dr. Ludmila Wevskaya of the Vinnitsa National Medical University, informed us that a psychopath was arrested in Rostov in connection with a series of murders.
 The name of this man was Andre Chikatilo.
-By the time he was captured Chikatilo had murdered 53 people over the period of 15 years.
-The Rostov police had no clue on these brutal murders.
-Eventually they got help from a renowned Psychiatrist of the Rostov Medical University Dr. Alexander Bukhanovsky.
-Alexander Bukhanovsky made the psychological profile of the killer, his external appearance and behavior pattern.
+By the time he was captured, Chikatilo had murdered 53 people over the period of 15 years.
+The Rostov police had no clue about these brutal murders.
+Eventually, they got help from a renowned psychiatrist of the Rostov Medical University, Dr. Alexander Bukhanovsky.
+Alexander Bukhanovsky made the psychological profile of the killer, his external appearance, and his behavior pattern.

-The chief investigator Lt Viktor Burakov was on the trail of the Rostov killer over a decade and he used the psychological profile of the killer that was compiled by Dr. Alexander Bukhanovsky to capture the serial murderer.
-The FBI later admired the chief investigator Lt Viktor Burakov’s laborious work to capture Andre Chikatilo.
-Today every FBI agent study the investigative methods used by Lt Viktor Burakov to capture Andre Chikatilo alias the Citizen X.
+The chief investigator, Lt.
+Viktor Burakov, was on the trail of the Rostov killer for over a decade, and he used the psychological profile of the killer that was compiled by Dr. Alexander Bukhanovsky to capture the serial murderer.
+The FBI later admired the chief investigator, Lt.
+Viktor Burakov’s laborious work to capture Andrei Chikatilo.
+Today every FBI agent studies the investigative methods used by Lt.
+Viktor Burakov to capture Andrei Chikatilo, alias the Citizen X.

-In his middle life Andre Chikatilo suffered from sexual dysfunction and did not wish to get any treatment.
-Chikatilo became more and more isolated and projected his hate to the society.
+In his middle life, Andre Chikatilo suffered from sexual dysfunction and did not wish to get any treatment.
+Chikatilo became more and more isolated and projected his hate onto society.
 He committed his first killing in 1978.
-He took a little girl to an abandoned house,raped her and later murdered her with a knife.
-While committing the murder he felt sense of dominance and empowerment.
-Later Chikatilo confessed "What I did was not for sexual pleasure.
-Rather it brought me some peace of mind."
+He took a little girl to an abandoned house, raped her and later murdered her with a knife.
+While committing the murder, he felt a sense of dominance and empowerment.
+Later, Chikatilo confessed, "What I did was not for sexual pleasure.
+Rather, it brought me some peace of mind."

-Hence he derived great satisfaction by killing innocent defenseless victims.
-He committed nearly 52 murders over the period of 15 years and the Soviet Police could not catch him because of his calm well-mannered and orderly behavior.
+Hence, he derived great satisfaction from killing innocent, defenseless victims.
+He committed nearly 52 murders over the period of 15 years, and the Soviet Police could not catch him because of his calm, well-mannered, and orderly behavior.

 Andre Chikatilo preyed on adolescent boys and girls, sometimes on prostitutes.
-He used to take them to the woods and then used to stab them suddenly and unexpectedly.
-Often he used to eat the body parts of his victims.
+He used to take them to the woods and then would stab them suddenly and unexpectedly.
+Often, he used to eat the body parts of his victims.
 The autopsy reports of Chikatilo’s victims revealed that the killer used to stab their eyes and destroy the pupil.
 It was a form of his criminal signature.
-As the Psychiatrist Dr. Alexander Bukhanovsky pointed out Chikatilo had a fear that his image was preserved on his victim's retina and therefore he used to stab the victim’s eyes.
+As the psychiatrist Dr. Alexander Bukhanovsky pointed out, Chikatilo had a fear that his image was preserved on his victim's retina, and therefore he used to stab the victim’s eyes.

-Andre Chikatilo became a well-known character in the West and his killer story inspired several Hollywood moves.
+Andre Chikatilo became a well-known character in the West, and his killer story inspired several Hollywood movies.
 Chris Gerolmo’s Citizen X (starring Donald Sutherland and Stephen Rea) was based on how Andre Chikatilo was brought to justice.
-According to Scott Christianson (2006) Chikatilo was so impressed by the psychiatrist Dr. Alexander Bukhanovsky's profile that he asked the doctor to attend his execution.
+According to Scott Christianson (2006), Chikatilo was so impressed by the psychiatrist Dr. Alexander Bukhanovsky's profile that he asked the doctor to attend his execution.

 Professor Alexander Bukhanovsky on Kahawatta Murders

-When Kahawatta murders terrified Sri Lanka I contacted Professor Alexander Bukhanovsky and informed him about the nature of these killings.
-I emailed him the newspaper reports etc about the Kahawatta murders and gave him basic idea how the killings had done.
+When Kahawatta murdered terrified Sri Lankans, I contacted Professor Alexander Bukhanovsky and informed him about the nature of these killings.
+I emailed him the newspaper reports, etc., about the Kahawatta murders and gave him a basic idea of how the killings had been done.

-Professor Bukhanovsky had a great interest in Kahawatta murders and he surmised that these killings were done by a psychologically deviant person (s) who had a tormented childhood and the perpetrator (s) gained abnormal satisfaction by killing these old women.
-Before making a comprehensive profile Professor Bukhanovsky passed away.
-Hence I lost a mentor who could give us valuable insights.
+Professor Bukhanovsky had a great interest in the Kahawatta murders, and he surmised that these killings were done by a psychologically deviant person (or persons) who had a tormented childhood, and the perpetrator (or perpetrators) gained abnormal satisfaction by killing these old women.
+Before making a comprehensive profile, Professor Bukhanovsky passed away.
+Hence, I lost a mentor who could give us valuable insights.

-Sobhraj was an intelligent, articulate and a manipulative character.
+Sobhraj was an intelligent, articulate, and manipulative character.
 He committed his first known murder in 1975.
 The victim was a young woman from Seattle.
-He had killed a number of American, French, Dutch and Canadian tourists who came to South East Asia seeking mystic experiences and inner tranquility.
-Most of the victims used drugs such as LSD, Marijuana and Cocaine.
-Therefore it was easy for him to deceive the victims and then subsequently poisoned them.
+He had killed a number of American, French, Dutch, and Canadian tourists who came to Southeast Asia seeking mystic experiences and inner tranquility.
+Most of the victims used drugs such as LSD, marijuana, and cocaine.
+Therefore, it was easy for him to deceive the victims and then subsequently poison them.
 Sometimes he used to drown his female victims after making them unconscious with drug overdoses.
-On one occasion Charles Sobhraj drugged two of his victims, then stabbed them and partially burned them, before dumping the bodies in two separate locations.
-One time he operated in Pattaya beach in Thailand killing two female tourists.
+On one occasion, Charles Sobhraj drugged two of his victims, then stabbed them and partially burned them before dumping the bodies in two separate locations.
+One time, he operated in Pattaya Beach in Thailand, killing two female tourists.

 Serial Killers and the Sri Lankan Society

-Sri Lankan society experienced the repercussions of an armed conflict for over three decades that negatively affected the mental health of the combatants, militants and the civilians.
+Sri Lankan society experienced the repercussions of an armed conflict for over three decades, which negatively affected the mental health of the combatants, militants, and civilians.
 War trauma still hounds the Sri Lankan society.
-Social violence, alcoholism and substance abuse, suicides,self-harm, deep mistrust, degradation of communities have increased in the recent past.
-These circumstances can increase law-breaking in the society.
+Social violence, alcoholism and substance abuse, suicides, self-harm, deep mistrust, and degradation of communities have increased in the recent past.
+These circumstances can increase law-breaking in society.

-The War trauma should be identified among the combatants, ex militants (members of the LTTE) and the civilians who were exposed to traumatic war situations.
+The war trauma should be identified among the combatants, ex-militants (members of the LTTE), and the civilians who were exposed to traumatic war situations.
 The affected people should be treated appropriately.
-The Police indicate that the one of the perpetrators who killed the old women in Kahawathha was a disabled soldier.
-If these accusations are true this solder may have been suffering from undiagnosed posttraumatic conditions.
+The police indicate that one of the perpetrators who killed the old woman in Kahawaththa was a disabled soldier.
+If these accusations are true, this soldier may have been suffering from undiagnosed posttraumatic conditions.
 He cannot be held fully responsible for his actions since he is being psychologically traumatized by the war.
-There may be hundreds of such individuals walking free in our society and it could be an impending danger to the civil society.
-Therefore systematic case identification and effective psychological treatment for combat trauma would be essentially needed.
+There may be hundreds of such individuals walking free in our society, and it could be an impending danger to the civil society.
+Therefore, systematic case identification and effective psychological treatment for combat trauma would be essentially needed.

-After coming from Vietnam he suffered from Post Combat Depression and committed several crimes.
-In 1971 he was shot during an armed robbery by the Police in Detroit.
-The DC Sniper (John Allen Muhammad) had served Louisiana Army National Guard for seven years seven years before he became a serial killer.
-The Gulf War veteran Timothy McVeigh received Bronze Star for his military services.
-After his military career McVeigh became an isolated character and probably sufferer from PCS (Post Combat Syndrome).
-In 1995 Timothy McVeigh planted a bomb in Alfred P. Murrah Federal Building in Oklahoma City killing 167 people.
+After coming from Vietnam, he suffered from post-combat depression and committed several crimes.
+In 1971, he was shot during an armed robbery by the police in Detroit.
+The DC Sniper (John Allen Muhammad) had served in the Louisiana Army National Guard for seven years before he became a serial killer.
+The Gulf War veteran Timothy McVeigh received a Bronze Star for his military services.
+After his military career, McVeigh became an isolated character and probably suffered from PCS (Post Combat Syndrome).
+In 1995, Timothy McVeigh planted a bomb in the Alfred P. Murrah Federal Building in Oklahoma City, killing 167 people.

 These tragedies teach us a huge lesson.
-During the Eelam War over 150,000 combatants were in active combat and some were exposed to traumatic and gruesome realties of the war.
-A considerable percentage of solders (including members of the Navy, Air force, Police) are suffering from combat related PTSD.
-Similarly there are a large numbers of ex LTTE members in the Northern part of the country and a vast number of civilians from the North and South who suffer from war trauma.
-Their emotional scars are not yet diagnosed and untreated.
+During the Eelam War, over 150,000 combatants were in active combat, and some were exposed to traumatic and gruesome realities of the war.
+A considerable percentage of soldiers (including members of the Navy, Air Force, and Police) are suffering from combat-related PTSD.
+Similarly, there are a large number of ex-LTTE members in the northern part of the country and a vast number of civilians from the North and South who suffer from war trauma.
+Their emotional scars are not yet diagnosed and are untreated.
 Many use negative stress coping methods to deal with their past war traumas.
-This could be a time bomb in the Sri Lankan society.
-Our health system should take necessary steps to identify war trauma and treat appropriately.
-The affected combatants should be provided with appropriate psychosocial support and their mental health must be uplifted.
+This could be a time bomb in Sri Lankan society.
+Our health system should take necessary steps to identify war trauma and treat it appropriately.
+The affected combatants should be provided with appropriate psychosocial support, and their mental health must be uplifted.

-From 2002 – 2006 Dr. Neil Fernando and I have treated a large number of patients who were affected by war trauma.
-Some individuals suffered from malignant PTSD and DESNOS (Disorders of Extreme Stress, Not Otherwise Specified) Some of these war victims had grandiose urge to see / touch human blood, kill people by stabbing, manual throttling, shooting etc. These homicidal urges were part of their illness and we were able to treat them successfully evading social calamities.
-Unfortunately in 2006 this center was closed and today we don’t know what happened to some of our patients who suffered from malignant PTSD.
-I hope and pray that these individuals are still taking adequate treatment and they are under medical monitoring.
-Also hope that they will not be a threat to the society.
+From 2002 to 2006, Dr. Neil Fernando and I treated a large number of patients who were affected by war trauma.
+Some individuals suffered from malignant PTSD and DESNOS (Disorders of Extreme Stress, Not Otherwise Specified).
+Some of these war victims had a grandiose urge to see/touch human blood and kill people by stabbing, manual throttling, shooting, etc. These homicidal urges were part of their illness, and we were able to treat them successfully, evading social calamities.
+Unfortunately, in 2006, this center was closed, and today we don’t know what happened to some of our patients who suffered from malignant PTSD.
+I hope and pray that these individuals are still receiving adequate treatment and that they are under medical monitoring.
+Also hope that they will not be a threat to society.

-Recent social unrests connected with Grease Yaka (Grease Devil) indicate frustration and deviant behavior of individuals and groups who get satisfaction by attacking people and disrupting the civil order.
-People with anti-social personality disorder and sexual deviant behaviors such as voyeurism, exhibitionism etc have an inclination towers such forms of behavior and these individuals need treatment.
-Extremist and fundamental groups can always make use of these types of people to gain their egoistic and petty needs.
-Therefore the society has an obligation to prevent such catastrophes helping to maintain law and order.
+Recent social unrest connected with Grease Yaka (Grease Devil) indicates frustration and deviant behavior of individuals and groups who get satisfaction by attacking people and disrupting the civil order.
+People with antisocial personality disorder and sexual deviant behaviors such as voyeurism, exhibitionism, etc., have an inclination toward such forms of behavior, and these individuals need treatment.
+Extremist and fundamental groups can always make use of these types of people to satisfy their egoistic and petty needs.
+Therefore, the society has an obligation to prevent such catastrophes, helping to maintain law and order.

-Sri Lankans are warm and companionate people.
-Sri Lankan communities are interconnected and people help each other.
+Sri Lankans are warm and compassionate people.
+Sri Lankan communities are interconnected, and people help each other.
 This allows the people to know about each other and everyone's movements.
-This is one of the positive factors in our society that prevented the actions of secretive murderers.
+This is one of the positive factors in our society that prevents the actions of secretive murderers.
 We had an innate social buffer against serial killers.

-In some countries neighbors do not know about each other and people have secluded and isolated lives and such situations help a serial murder to strike easily.
-Now days these countries introduce neighborhood watch systems to protect people.
-But these social protective systems prevailed in our Sri Lankan society since ancient times.
-Unfortunately manmade disasters like war and civil unrests in 1971 and 1988 disintegrated the communities and their positive human touch.
-People became hostile to one another and suspicion and mistrust started to grow.
-Disintegration of extended family systems and breaking of neighborhood collaboration have endangered people like never before.
+In some countries, neighbours do not know about each other, and people have secluded and isolated lives, and such situations help a serial murderer to strike easily.
+Nowadays, countries introduce neighbourhood watch systems to protect people.
+But these social protective systems have prevailed in our Sri Lankan society since ancient times.
+Unfortunately, manmade disasters like war and civil unrest in 1971 and 1988 disintegrated the communities and their positive human touch.
+People became hostile to one another, and suspicion and mistrust started to grow.
+Disintegration of extended family systems and the breaking of neighbourhood collaboration have endangered people like never before.

-Today many mothers go to the Middle East countries leaving their children behind.
-The Middle East Syndrome has caused maternal derivation creating a deep void in children.
-Many children grow with severe unbearable stressors and in unsafe environments.
-According to Professor Harendra De Silva – former Chairman of the National Child Protection Authority, a large number of children under go physical, sexual and emotional trauma annually.
+Today, many mothers go to the Middle East countries, leaving their children behind.
+The Middle East Syndrome has caused maternal deprivation, creating a deep void in children.
+Many children grow up with severe, unbearable stressors and in unsafe environments.
+According to Professor Harendra De Silva, former Chairman of the National Child Protection Authority, a large number of children undergo physical, sexual, and emotional trauma annually.
 There is no appropriate safety net to protect these children.
-Unfortunately these social upheavals have become fertile grounds to breed future serial murderers.
-Therefore mental health experts should take appropriate measures to prevent such social problems.
+Unfortunately, these social upheavals have become fertile ground to breed future serial murderers.
+Therefore, mental health experts should take appropriate measures to prevent such social problems.

 The public must work as crime stoppers and start to build positive communities and healthy relationships with the help of community leaders and religious leaders.
 It is an effective measure to combat crime.
-Awareness plays a key role to prevent crimes committed by conventional criminals and especially by the deviant killers.
-Most of the victims who knew to avoid or defense themselves from traditional criminals had no clue to protect themselves from deviant murderers such as serial killers.
-Therefore they became potential victims.
-It is everyone’s duty is to be cautious and vigilant and maintain the optimal social equilibrium to prevent such crimes.
+Awareness plays a key role in preventing crimes committed by conventional criminals and especially by the deviant killers.
+Most of the victims who knew how to avoid or defend themselves from traditional criminals had no clue how to protect themselves from deviant murderers such as serial killers.
+Therefore, they became potential victims.
+It is everyone’s duty to be cautious and vigilant and maintain the optimal social equilibrium to prevent such crimes.

 Let me suggest you to translate this very article in to sinhala (or give permission to someone else to do it for you) because these facts should go to the general public (and also for those who are engaged in such investigations).
 Identification of serial killing from short-tempered mass killings and contract killings are really important.
 I think here you have done it better than most.
 In search for that not only the number of murders but mostly the pattern of killings and the murderer's attitudes are also important.
 This article is one of best that situation demands.
 Thanks for sharing.